syncfusion-content/ej2-navigations-docs/ej2-javascript/ribbon/js/items.md

 ### ComboBox

-You can render a ComboBox item, by setting the [type](https://ej2.syncfusion.com/javascript/documentation/api/ribbon/ribbonItem/#type) property to `ComboBox`.
-Also, you can customize the combobox using [ribbonComboBoxSettingsModel](https://ej2.syncfusion.com/javascript/documentation/api/ribbon/ribbonComboBoxSettingsModel/).
+By setting the [type](https://ej2.syncfusion.com/javascript/documentation/api/ribbon/ribbonItem/#type) property to `ComboBox` you can render a ComboBox item.
+You can also customize the ComboBox item through [ribbonComboBoxSettingsModel](https://ej2.syncfusion.com/javascript/documentation/api/ribbon/ribbonComboBoxSettingsModel/) which provides options such as `allowFiltering`, `autoFill`, `index`, `sortOrder` and more.

 #### Filtering

-You can make use of [allowFiltering](https://ej2.syncfusion.com/javascript/documentation/api/ribbon/ribbonComboBoxSettingsModel/#allowfiltering) property which provides built-in support for filtering data items.
-As soon as you start typing the characters, the filter operation initiates automatically.
+The [allowFiltering](https://ej2.syncfusion.com/javascript/documentation/api/ribbon/ribbonComboBoxSettingsModel/#allowfiltering) property provides built-in support for filtering data items.
+The filtering operation is initiated automatically, as soon as you start typing characters.
 If no match is found, the value of the `noRecordsTemplate` property will be displayed.
 By default the value is `false`.

 ```js
 var fontStyle = ["Algerian", "Arial", "Calibri", "Cambria", "Cambria Math", "Courier New", "Candara", "Georgia"];